“I kiss better than I cook.”~ Suzy Toronto

 In my recently published book “Parkinson’s Diva: A woman’s Guide to Parkinson’s Disease,” I outline some strategies to make life easier while working in the kitchen for those of us who have chronic illnesses like PD.

 We all experience ‘good days and bad days’ as my patients used to tell me.
 However, things can get down right tricky if you are the one not feeling well and everyone is looking at you for nourishment.
 There you are listless, barely able to control your tremors, dystonia, dyskenisias, tears, or whatever else Parkinson’s has in store for you that day.
 Now, you are supposed to do what?
 COOK!
-But, You cant even bend down to get the right utensils.
+But, You can’t even bend down to get the right utensils or make it to the kitchen area.

 - First, get rid of breakable dishes.
 Get plastic or durable-non-breakable dishes